TLC’s New Series, ‘Little Life On The Prairie,’ Features Webnar Farming Family

 Starring married couple Lauren and Nate, and their adorable 4-year-old daughter, Juniper, the series will feature the family leaving city life in California behind to become farmers in Arizona.

-Nate has previous experience in farming, having been raised on a Wisconsin hobby farm, but Lauren doesn’t have any expertise in the field as she is described as a “quintessential city girl.”
+Nate has previous experience in farming, having been raised on a Wisconsin hobby farm, but Lauren doesn’t have any expertise in the field, as she is described as a “quintessential city girl.”

 As the family adjusts to their new life, Lauren and Nate are also busy trying to have another child using IVF.
 However, because of a genetic condition related to their dwarfism, pregnancy is risky because the child can acquire a fatal condition called double-dominant syndrome.